 Humans have managed to find a way to make graphite in labs, instead of having to extract it from the ground.
 Synthetic graphite is derived from petroleum, and can be combined with carbon to produce other variations of the mineral that conduct heat and electricity more efficiently.

-Some Production Utilization's for Graphite
+Production Utilizations for Graphite

 Graphite can be used in many different industries and applications.
 Some of the many applications for machined graphite include degassing graphite tubes, cathodic protection anodes, boards, packing graphite rings, thrust washers, brazing fixtures and pillow blocks.
 Graphite machining is so popular because of the nature of graphite itself.
 Graphite can be reused many different times, lending a longer lifespan to an already exceptionally durable material.
 Credit must also be given to the graphite production industry.
-The industries dedication to recycling and reusing what materials they can, means that the production of graphite is ecofriendly, a boon for business in this day and age.
+The industry's dedication to recycling and reusing what materials they can, means that the production of graphite is eco friendly, a boon for business in this day and age.